puppetlabs/design-system/source/react/library/table/Table.md

 ```

-### Custom column widths
+### Fixed layouts

-The table component uses fixed column layouts.
+The `fixed` prop allows the table to be used in fixed layout mode.
 Explicit widths can be provided
 with the inline `style` parameter on each column or with an additional className.

 ```